ProteusMRIgHIFU/BabelViscoFDTD/README.md

 The FDTD solution is accessed as a Python external function.
 The primary method to execute a simulation is via the class `BabelViscoFDTD.PropagationModel` and its main function `StaggeredFDTD_3D_with_relaxation`

-After installation, the class can be instatiated as:
+After installation, the class can be initiated as:
 ```
 from BabelViscoFDTD import PropagationModel